 Monarchs live two to six weeks, spending most of the time mating and laying eggs.
 The last generation of the season emerges in late summer and early fall.
 They’re the ones that migrate south to overwinter in Mexico.
 An exception is the population of Monarchs that inhabit western states and migrate to California.

 Overwintering Monarchs live eight or nine months, long enough to begin their migration northward and produce the first spring generation.

 Pop quiz: Is this Monarch a male or female?*

-Environmental threats to Monarchs:
+Environmental threats to Monarchs

 Monarch Butterflies are under threat of extinction.
 There are several reasons.
-Probably the most significant concerns milkweed plants.
+Probably the most significant concern is milkweed plants.
 Monarchs lay their eggs only on milkweeds, and that’s what their caterpillars eat.
 The number of milkweeds, however, is steadily decreasing because of genetically engineered crops, principally corn and soybeans, that can withstand being sprayed by a potent herbicide called Round-Up.